Boerboel vs Bluetick Coonhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Boerboel has a typical lifespan of 9-11 years, while Bluetick Coonhound lives approximately 11-12 years.
 Health profiles differ significantly between these dogs.
-Boerboel is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Boerboel is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bluetick Coonhound faces its own health challenges including Potential Health Concerns, Less Common Issues.
 Boerboel has 3 documented predispositions compared to 2 for Bluetick Coonhound, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health